sitegeist/Sitegeist.Kaleidoscope/README.md

    - `sizes`: sizes attribute (string ot array)
 - `srcset`: media descriptors like '1.5x' or '600w' of the default image (string ot array)
 - `sizes`: sizes attribute of the default image (string ot array)
-- `alt`: alt-attribute for the tag
+- `alt`: alt-attribute for the picture tag
-- `title`: title attribute for the tag
+- `title`: title attribute for the picture tag
+- `class`: class attribute for the picture tag

 ```
 imageSource = Sitegeist.Kaleidoscope:DummyImageSource